aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 $ lein repl :connect localhost:7000
 ```

+We should see the prompt sign:

+`user=>`

-We should see the prompt sign `user=>` (`user` represents a namespace we are currently in).
+Here `user` represents a namespace we are currently in.
 And now we can interract with our running programm.
 First let's enter our `visitera.db.core` namespace with that command:

 ```clojure